jxu/project-euler-offline/README.md

 Project Euler Offline
 =====================
 All Project Euler problems, with MathJax and images, as a single PDF.
 Additional text files are provided.
-Get the releases here [TODO]
+Get the releases [here](https://github.com/wxv/project-euler-offline/releases).

 Please report any accuracy issues or give feedback.
 Thanks.